After UAE-Israel breakthrough, Kushner pushes other Arabs to go next

 The UAE has said normalisation should remove any hurdle blocking the sale.
 Netanyahu said on Monday Israel still opposes selling the jets to the UAE.

-(Additional reporting by Parisa Hafezi, Alexander Cornwell and Maha El Dahan in DUBAI Writing by Peter Graff Editing by Giles Elgood)
+(Additional reporting by Parisa Hafezi, Alexander Cornwell and Maha El Dahan in DUBAI Writing by Peter Graff Editing by Giles Elgood and Lisa Shumaker)

 ((peter.graff@thomsonreuters.com;))